ComradDoge/DogeIronmanGraphics/README.md

-# DogeIronmanGraphics
+# Doge Ironman Graphics
- Combination of some mods that I always play with it
+ Combination of  mods that I always play with it and are Ironman Compatible.

+**MODS ADDED**
 Best Unit Type+ by leonissenbaum
-    Colours the good unit types but also adds clarity to Indian events.

 Simple Fog of War by xoiben
-   Makes the Fog of War lighter and better imo
+Graphical Map Improvements Flat Map by Isaiah Uncovered Peace Acceptance Indicator by Arumba, fixed by It Me Thick Borders v2.0 by In Heaven
+Cleaner Peace Terms by Parasite03